Airbus Cuts Production Rates

 Key Takeaways:

-• Airbus is reducing its average production rates for A320, A330, and A350 aircraft by approximately one-third in response to the COVID-19 pandemic's impact on airline customers.
+• Airbus is reducing average production rates for its A320, A330, and A350 aircraft by approximately one-third due to the COVID-19 pandemic, setting new monthly rates at 40, two, and six units respectively.

-• In Q1 2020, Airbus booked 290 net commercial aircraft orders and delivered 122 aircraft, though March deliveries were notably down from February.
+• In Q1 2020, Airbus booked 290 net commercial orders and delivered 122 aircraft, though March deliveries significantly dropped from February, and the company extended pandemic-related production halts into late April.

 See a mistake?
 Contact us.